The Supergirl from Krypton!

 Supergirl, Adventure Comics #397 (September 1970)

-A new costume was revealed in Adventure Comics #397 (September 1970).
+A new Supergirl uniform was revealed in Adventure Comics #397 (September 1970).
 The outfit was assembled by Wonder Woman based on designs submitted by readers Louise Ann Kelley and Jean Bray.

-Different costumes were featured over the next two years including a swimsuit designed by Margret Berg in issue #409 (August 1971).
-The most recognizable Supergirl uniform of the era is the balloon sleeve blouse and hotpants design by John Sposato, first appearing in issue #410 (September 1971).
+Different costumes were featured over the next two years including a swimsuit designed by Margret Berg in Adventure Comics #409 (August 1971).
+The most recognizable Supergirl uniform of the era is the balloon sleeve blouse and hotpants design by John Sposato, first appearing in Adventure Comics #410 (September 1971).

 Supergirl, Adventure Comics #410 (September 1971)Supergirl 1 (November 1972) by Bob Oksner

-A solo Supergirl title was published for ten issues from November 1972 to October 1974.
+A solo Supergirl title was published for ten issues (November 1972–October 1974).
 After quitting her job at KSF-TV in San Francisco, Linda Danvers enrolls in the School of Drama at Vandyre University.

 Superman's Pal, Jimmy Olsen, Superman's Girlfriend, Lois Lane, and Supergirl were combined into The Superman Family beginning with Jimmy Olsen issue #164 (April–May 1974).
 The Superman Family was published for 59 issues until September 1982.